Click for ALL Cellulite Treatment ( Mechanical Massage ) clinics in the UK & Ireland registered and verified by Consulting Room.

-According to 2013 statistics from the American Society for Aesthetic Plastic Surgery (ASAPS), just over 14,600 cellulite treatments were performed in 2013 in the U.S.
+According to 2017 statistics from the American Society for Aesthetic Plastic Surgery (ASAPS), 9 581 cellulite treatments, a decrease of 18.9%, were performed in that year in the U.S.

 No similar statistics are available for the United Kingdom yet, but each year, more and more people in this country are having forehead lifts.

 If you are considering Endermologie®, the following information will give you a basic understanding of the procedure.
 It can't answer all your questions, since a lot depends on the individual patient and the practitioner.
 Please ask a practitioner about anything you don't understand.

 Endermologie® is non-surgical and non-invasive.
 It involves the use of a motorized device with two adjustable rollers and controlled suction.
 The skin gently folds and unfolds under the continuous action of the rollers and is literally “smoothed out”.
 Under the skin, the tissues have also been flattened which lessens the appearance of the cellulite.